 These “Pets Inside” window clings should be placed facing outward on several windows or glass doors around the home, visible at all entries.
 The window clings can be personalized with the number and type of pets inside (dogs, cats, birds, etc.) and include space to add special instructions or contact information in the event of an emergency.

-Every year, thousands of dogs are trapped inside hot cars where they suffer excruciating pain, heat exhaustion, and death.
-Dog parents and dog lovers should all carry a small, inexpensive window hammer in their vehicle or pocketbook in the event they encounter a distressed dog.
+Every year, thousands of pets are trapped inside hot cars where they suffer excruciating pain, heat exhaustion, and death.
+Animals lovers should all carry a small, inexpensive window hammer in their vehicle or pocketbook in the event they encounter a distressed pet trapped in a car.

-In several states, citizens are granted the right to break a car window to rescue a dog trapped inside.
-(And, in those states where it’s not legally permitted, many of us are willing to accept criminal charges to save a dog from dying.)
-In addition to rescuing dogs from hot cars, these hammers include a seat belt cutting tool and can be a lifesaver for human passengers, too.
+In several states, citizens are granted the right to break a car window to rescue a pet trapped inside.
+(And, in those states where it’s not legally permitted, many of us are willing to accept criminal charges to save an animal from dying.)
+In addition to rescuing pets from hot cars, these hammers include a seat belt cutting tool and can be a lifesaver for human passengers, too.

 What would happen to your cat if something happened to you?
 If your pets are home alone and you’re involved in an accident or injury that prevents you from returning or making arrangements for their care, this wallet card and key tag could be what ultimately saves your cat’s life.